Welcome to Humanise Volume II, Edition I.

 This privilege means different things.
 For some people, it’s a lack of resources.
 For others, it’s the privilege of a stereotype.
 And that is exactly what Harnidh posits, in her piece about how women have been conditioned to play defence with their money, irrespective of their financial background.

 But it’s also about trade-offs as much as it is about our history.
 Ria’s piece explores scenarios where money isn’t the be all and end all, and why it’s okay to walk away from a bigger paycheck sometimes.
-Similarly, in a world obsessed with savings and nests eggs, Dravisha writes a refreshing piece on trading your bank account for experiences you’ll cherish the most.
+Similarly, in a world obsessed with savings and nest eggs, Dravisha writes a refreshing piece on trading your bank account for experiences you’ll cherish the most.

 These are five different stories, yet interconnected.
-You’ll see snatches of Dravisha’s lived experiences in Harnidh’s piece, the same way you’d see Sarthak’s conversations find spacein Rohit and Ria’s stories, and the same way you’d see instances of all these stories in your personal experiences.
+You’ll see snatches of Dravisha’s lived experiences in Harnidh’s piece, the same way you’d see Sarthak’s conversations find space in Rohit and Ria’s stories, and the same way you’d see instances of all these stories in your personal experiences.

 I don’t think you’ll find answers to the questions you might have about money in these stories.
 But I hope this helps you come to terms with your relationship with it.